 There will be a few times throughout the year when you’ll have a break from classes, so make sure to take advantage of that time to book holidays and catch ups with family and friends.
 Travel somewhere you’ve always wanted to go or book some time to visit someone you haven’t seen in a while.
 The change in setting and perspective will help you refresh and reset before classes start up again and your life goes back into crazy busy mode.

 Taking out a loan to help pay for your MBA programme can help with this, by giving you a little more time to pay back the tuition (meaning a little more pocket money right now).
 For me, this meant I could still take trips to Paris and Amsterdam and Rome, and treat myself to dinners out and spa days, while still paying back my loan.

-If not, look into taking out a loan with Lendwise, as I did.
+If not, look into Lendwise, as I did.
 Taking out a loan meant I didn’t need to deplete my savings, and I could worry less about money during my programme.
 I like the fact that I can pay it back on my own terms, over time, with reasonable interest rates.
 When you have so many other things to worry about – work, classes, getting that assignment in on time – it’s nice to know that the financial aspect, at least, is covered

 At Lendwise, we understand the importance of an MBA.
 It can help you advance your career, earn a higher salary, and achieve your professional goals.
 But we also know they can be expensive.